ahmdtaha/knowledge_evolution/README.md

 # knowledge_evolution
-The official PyTorch implementation of **Knowledge Evolution in Neural Networks**.
+The official PyTorch implementation of [Knowledge Evolution in Neural Networks](https://arxiv.org/abs/2103.05152).

 ### TL;DR
 We subclass neural layers and define the mask inside the subclass.
 When creating a new network, we simply use our [SplitConv](https://github.com/ahmdtaha/knowledge_evolution/blob/main/layers/conv_type.py) and [SplitLinear](https://github.com/ahmdtaha/knowledge_evolution/blob/main/layers/linear_type.py) instead of the standard nn.Conv2d and nn.Linear.